In our low doc home loans guide:

 Low doc loans offer a solution in cases where the borrower cannot provide payslips, tax returns or employment contracts to prove they can afford a home loan.

-While low doc loans can be suitable for certain borrowers, there are drawbacks including higher rates interest and fees.
-This is on account of the higher level of risk for the lender when offering a low doc home loan.
+While low doc loans can be suitable for certain borrowers, there are drawbacks.
+For example, low doc borrowers generally can't access the best home loan rates.
+This is on account of the higher level of risk for the lender when offering a low doc home loan versus a standard loan.

 In other ways, low doc home loans are the same as any other loan.
 For example, there are: